XinnyLiuu/StocksWatch/README.md

 ## Technologies Used
 We plan to use the following technologies in our application:

-* __[Angular 8](https://angular.io/)__ - JavaScript framework used for our front end.
+* __[React](https://reactjs.org/)__ - JavaScript framework used for our front end.
 * __[HighCharts](https://www.highcharts.com/)__ - JavaScript library used to generate graphical charts.
 * __[Node.js](https://nodejs.org/en/)__ - Javascript framework used for our back end.
 * __[MySQL](https://www.mysql.com/)__ - Relational database used to store our data.
-* __[AlphaVantage](https://www.alphavantage.co/)__ - An API offering a wide selection of financial data related to Stocks and Cryptocurrencies.
+* __[Alpha Vantage](https://www.alphavantage.co/)__ - An API offering a wide selection of financial data related to Stocks and Cryptocurrencies.

+The following technologies may be used later down the line as we flesh out our design more:
+* __[Electron](https://electronjs.org/)__ - An JavaScript desktop wrapper that enables web application to function as a desktop applicaiton.
+(Nice for resume).
 * __[Pandas](https://pandas.pydata.org/)__ - Pandas is a data analytics and machine learning library written in Python.
 The machine learning will only be as good as it is trained, but it will be a cool feature nonetheless.

-The following technologies may be used later down the line as we flesh out our design more.
-* __[Electron](https://electronjs.org/)__ - An JavaScript desktop wrapper that enables web application to function as a desktop applicaiton.
-(Nice for resume).

 ## Timeline